nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   * The workload identity agent ID is also included in the `X-Request-Signature` header.

 * Intermediate proxies (e.g., API gateways, SASE firewalls) inspect the X-Workload-Geo-ID and X-Request-Signature header fields and perform the following checks:
   * Verify that the workload identity agent ID in the X-Request-Signature header matches a configured workload identity agent ID.
+They can retrieve the host TPM EK certificate from the workload identity agent ID and comapre it with the host TPM EK certificate in the shared data store.
   * Verify that the HTTP request signature in the X-Request-Signature header is valid by verifying it against the workload identity agent public key in the X-Request-Signature header.
   * Verify that the timestamp in the X-Workload-Geo-ID header is within an acceptable range (e.g., 5 minutes).
   * Verify that the nonce in the X-Workload-Geo-ID header is unique and predominantly increasing to prevent replay attacks.

-* Note that these HTTP extension header checks can be performed by the server as well, but it is more efficient to do them at the intermediate proxy level and aligns well how Zero Trust Network Access (ZTNA) agents behave.
+* Note that these HTTP extension header checks can be performed by the server as well, but it is more efficient to do them at the intermediate proxy level and aligns well with how Zero Trust Network Access (ZTNA) solutions operate.
 If the verification passes, the request is forwarded to the destination server.
 If the verification fails, the request is dropped, and an error response is generated.

+* Intermediate proxies (e.g., API gateways, SASE firewalls) or server workloads can use the host TPM EK certificate in the workload identity agent ID to retrieve the mobile geolocation sensor IMEI/IMSI from the Host TPM EK + Geolocation sensor detail shared data store.
+Using the IMEI/IMSI, they can retrieve the location of the host from the mobile network operator's location service.
+This is useful for mobile devices that may not have GNSS sensors or when GNSS is not available (e.g., indoors) or when GPS/GNSS location is subject to spoofing.
+As compared to IP address, Wi-Fi and GPS/GNSS geolocation methods, mobile network location services provide a more reliable and cryptographically verifiable location.
+Based on the mobile geolocation and existing geolocation in the X-Workload-Geo-ID header, a more accurate composite location can be constructed.

-* Intermediate proxies (e.g., API gateways, SASE firewalls) or server workloads can enforce policies based on:
+* Intermediate proxies (e.g., API gateway, Firewall) or server workloads can enforce policies based on:
   * workload identity agent ID (running on the same host as the client workload),
+  * user in OAuth bearer token,
-  * server workload id (or website URL),
+  * server website URL,
   * client workload location,
   * client workload location type (e.g. precise, approximated, geographic region based),
   * client workload location quality (e.g. GNSS, mobile network, Wi-Fi, IP address).

 * For thick clients, server workload verifies that the client workload ID in the X-Workload-Geo-ID header matches the expected client workload ID.
-The server can enforce policies based on the following fields in the host/workload geographic boundary information in X-Workload-Geo-ID header:
-  * client workload id,
-  * workload identity agent ID (running on the same host as the client workload),
-  * server workload id (or website URL),
-  * client workload location,
-  * client workload location type (e.g. precise, approximated, geographic region based),
-  * client workload location quality (e.g. GNSS, mobile network, Wi-Fi, IP address).

 # Solution mapping back to Problem Statements